alexmc2/colour-palette-generator/README.md

 **Other Libraries:** The app also uses libraries such as python-dotenv for environment variable management, and Tailwind CSS for styling and responsive design.

-**Future Updates** I'll adding more functionality and complexity to this app at a later date.
+**Future Updates:** I'll adding more functionality and complexity to this app at a later date.